pablodecm/paper-inferno/paper/paper.md

 the background distribution depends on $r$, a parameter which shifts the mean of the background density, and a parameter $\lambda$ which specifies the exponential rate in the third dimension.
-These parameters will be the treated as nuisance parameters when benchmarking different methods.
+The $r$ and $\lambda$ parameters will be the treated as nuisance parameters when benchmarking different methods.
 Hence, the probability density function of observations has the following mixture structure: